 - Norwalk has been ranked in the top 10 statewide and nationally for the school district, overall safety, growth rates, best place to live, and best golf courses.

 - Norwalk has 619 residential lots platted, and commercial building permits have increased by over 80% since 2015.
-This includes Windsor Windows breaking ground summer of 2017.
-This will bring 75 new jobs along with $7.5 million in new valuation.
+This includes Windsor Windows breaking ground summer of 2017, bringing 75 new jobs along with $7.5 million in new valuation.
 A Pediatric/Family Medicine clinic (Mercy affiliation) opened fall of 2017, adding to our (Methodist affiliation) Unity Point Clinic.

 - The Economic Development Department showed a 33% increase in new businesses between 2015 and today, 6 expansions, and 14 new businesses that should be opened by the end of 2018.

 - Norwalk was one of the first 3 cities in the state of Iowa to establish official governmental international designations (Vushtrri, Kosovo and new member of the Des Moines Regional Sister Cities Commission)

 As part of the Des Moines Metro, Norwalk benefits when the entire metro grows.
 We share the targeted industries, knowing when the metro succeeds, so does Norwalk.
 In addition to the metros key industries, Financial Services, Logistics, Bioscience and Data Centers, and with one of the lowest retails sales per capita in the entire state, Norwalk residents typically shop in neighboring communities, making Norwalk primed for retail development.